All Episodes

 So that's absurd.

-First of all, it's a complete vindication of the president because they said, the court said, three judge panel, that there was no basis for Maryland and Virgin and D.C. to be in court in the first place.
+First of all, it's a complete vindication of the president because they said, the court said, three judge panel, that there was no basis for Maryland and D.C. to be in court in the first place.

 They had no standing.

-You're no legal standing, no legal cognizable injury to bring in a case.
+No legal standing, no legal cognizable injury to bring in a case.

-So on page 30, it's a long opinion, 36 pages.
+On page 30, it's a long opinion, 36 pages.

 It says the likelihood that an injunction barring the president from receiving money from the hotel would not cause government officials to cease patronizing the hotel demonstrates a lack of redressability.